THE TIMES | EDINBURGH IS FIRST CLASS FOR EXPANDING HOTEL GROUP

 The chief executive of YOTEL, a hotel group whose rooms are inspired by space-saving designs in first-class airline cabins, is eyeing expansion as it prepares to open its first city centre hotel in Europe.

-The Edinburgh property has been converted from offices and will welcome guests as the city’s summer festival season gets into full swing.
+The Edinburgh hotel has been converted from offices and will welcome guests as the city’s summer festival season gets into full swing.

 Hubert Viriot, who runs the hotel management group, said the market in Scotland’s capital was buoyant and a Glasgow site would open next year.